marcgg/marcgg.github.com/_posts/2016-07-04-monitoring-bugs.md

 <div class="image-wrapper" style="text-align: center"><img src="/assets/blog/ask_a_tech.png" alt="Bug report on slack" style="padding: 20px; width: 600px;"/></div>

-This is a simpler, lighter process than creating Jira or [Fogbugz][2] and it allows us to be quicker to respond while getting more informations from the person in contact with the user.
+This is a simpler, lighter process than creating Jira or [Fogbugz][2] and it allows us to be quicker to respond while getting more information from the person in contact with the user.
 We're still a somewhat small team so it still scales well.

 Of course we also worked on a frequently asked questions and known bugs section in our internal wiki: